Timothy-Rodriguez/zpay/README.md

 # ZPay

-ZPay is a simple fintech application built to demonstrate practical backend design patterns and observability techniques in a payment workflow.
+ZPay is a fintech simulation application built to demonstrate practical backend design patterns and observability techniques in a payment workflow.

 It includes: